 Older children and adults will be instructed to practice myofunctional exercises after revision for two weeks to begin retraining the muscles of the tongue and face.

 Our office is committed to continuing to educate ourselves and our patients about this important topic while providing a safe and loving environment for all families affected by tongue- and lip-ties.
-Parents are given postoperative instructions including stretches of the treatment sites in order to reduce risk of reattachment.
+Parents are given postoperative instructions, including stretches of the treatment sites, in order to reduce the risk of reattachment.

 Please get in touch with us by calling us at (740) 369-4550, and we'll be happy to answer any questions you may have!

 Thank you for Submitting your request.
 Our Office will get back to you.